 Our ears are on top!

-A little morning lit up the guns
+A little morning the guns lit up

-And forests blue tops
+And the forests have blue tops

-The French are right here.
+The French are right there.

-And I thought: I will treat a friend!
+And I thought: I’ll treat my friend!

-Wait a minute, brother Musyu!
+Wait a minute, brother monsieur!

-We will go to break the wall,
+We'll go and break the wall,

-Let's keep our heads up
+Let's stand with our heads

 For your homeland!

-What's the use of such nonsense?
+What's the use of such a trifle?

-We waited the third day.
+We waited for the third day.

-Everywhere speeches began to be heard:
+Speeches began to be heard everywhere:

 “Time to get to the buckshot!”

-The night shadow fell.
+The shadow of the night fell.

-And it was heard before dawn,
+And it was heard until dawn,

-How the French rejoiced.
+How the Frenchman rejoiced.

 But our open bivouac was quiet:

-Who cleaned the shako all battered,
+Who cleaned the shako, all battered,

 Who sharpened the bayonet, grumbling angrily,